 We believe that successful city building requires expertise, breadth, interdisciplinary understanding, and creativity.
 Our program looks beyond traditional professional silos and instead centers on issues at the forefront of planning practice.
 Our three Initiatives—Healthy Communities, Urban Revitalization, and Regional Sustainability—form the basis of our research, instruction, and community outreach.

 We encourage all students to follow their passion and develop expertise in the areas that matter most to them.
 Thus, we offer a unique, self-directed curriculum that allows students to understand the breadth of the planning field while gaining the technical expertise demanded by the profession.

-Our world-class faculty includes some of the most respected researchers in the planning field, as well as award-winning planning practitioners that bring a wealth of experience to the classroom.
+Our world-class faculty includes some of the most respected researchers in the planning field, and our award-winning planning practitioners bring a wealth of experience to the classroom.
 All of our faculty make teaching a top priority.

 Our presence in a College of Architecture and Planning ensures that our approach to planning education has a strong connection to design, and our location in the heart of downtown Denver presents our students with endless opportunities to learn what it takes to create amazing cities.

 The MURP program has new online resource!
 The MURP Community Website